bumbu/bumbu.github.io/_posts/2017-09-16-facebook-engineering-interview.md

 categories: blog learning home
 og_image: $/whiteboard-coding.jpg
 og_image_alt: "Whiteboard coding"
 og_description: "A guide on how to prepare for an engineering interview (including front-end) for Facebook (and other big companies like Google, Amazon...).
-It is based on my experience and the experiences of a dozen people that shared it with me. "
+It is based on my experience and the experiences of a dozen people that shared it with me."
+comments: true
 ---

 {% capture assets_path %}{{site.assets_path}}{{page.date | date: "%Y/%m"}}{% endcapture %}